John Swannell (footballer)

 John Swannell (born 26 January 1939) is an English former amateur footballer, who played as a goalkeeper.

 Club career

 Swannell played non-league football for Corinthian-Casuals and Hendon; he also made one appearance in the Football League for Stockport County during the 1959–60 season.

-He played in successive Amateur Cup Finals, 1965 and 1966, with Hendon at Wembley Stadium, being a winner on the first occasion versus Whitby Town, and a loser on the second.
+He played in successive Amateur Cup Finals, 1965 and 1966, with Hendon at Wembley Stadium, being a winner on the first occasion versus Whitby Town, and a loser on the second to Wealdstone.
 Swannell was also in goal when Hendon won the FA Amateur Cup again in 1972 beating Enfield.

 International career

 Swannell is England's second most capped amateur international.
 He was also a member of the British national side which failed to qualify for both the 1968 Summer Olympics and 1972 Summer Olympics.